noynaert/act311spring2019/Week 01 -- VS Code and Git Notes/010_Terminal_Operations.md

 * nano:  This is a fairly new editor, but it is on most unix systems.
 It has a menu at the bottom.  ^ means press the Ctrl key.
 * vi  or vim:  This is the old-time unix editor.
 It is very weird because it was written to use on old-style dumb terminals that did not even have arrow keys.
 I am an old-timer, and I am weird, so I tend to use it.
 When you see me do "vi" or "vim" just do nano.

+## Pasting into the terminal

+* Windows used to be hard because you needed to use the Edit option.
+[This link](https://www.laptopmag.com/articles/how-to-windows-10-command-prompt-copy) shows how to make it easier in Windows 10.